AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/aec_integration.md

 ### Events

-Events are emitted by the module runtime when it receives certain messages from the Unified Shell.
+Events are emitted by the module-runtime when it receives certain messages from the unified shell.

 #### Ready

-The Ready event fires when the initial configuration is received from the Shell.
-It makes sense to wait for this event before rendering the application or setting any workspaces: the locale is required for globalization, and workspaces must be translated before setting them on the Shell, since we don’t have translations for every solution’s workspaces.
+The Ready event fires when the initial configuration is received from the shell.
+It makes sense to wait for this event before rendering the application or setting any workspaces: the locale is required for globalization, and workspaces must be translated before setting them on the shell, since we don’t have translations for every solution’s workspaces.

 ***Example:***